Nikki Haley wins backing from powerful Koch network as she aims to take on Trump

 “AFP Action’s members know that there is too much at stake in this election to sit on the sidelines,” she said in a statement.
 “This is a choice between freedom and socialism, individual liberty and big government, fiscal responsibility and spiraling debt.
 We have a country to save, and I’m grateful to have AFP Action by our side.”

-AP writer Meg Kinnard in Columbia, South Carolina and Lisa Mascaro in Washington contributed.
+Associated Press writers Meg Kinnard in Columbia, S.C., and Lisa Mascaro in Washington contributed to this report.